Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Treasure Park, Tolgus Mill, Redruth, Cornwall, TR16 4HN

+The Museum is situated within The Old Tin Streaming Works.
+The old machinery is in working order.
+This is very evocative of the industry.
+All aspects of Cornish life are on exhibition within the Museum.
 At the heart of the Mill is the ROCS Town Museum containing artefacts of the Cornish mining industry; history of Redruth; William Murdoch (gas lighting); 19th/20th-century Cornish kitchen; First World War and Second World War memorabilia.
-Children's quiz.

 Directions: Well signposted, easy parking.